 [RFC 5580] defines RADIUS attributes to be used for location reporting.
-If RFC 5580 location reporting is used, the visited network AAA proxy MUST support the rules and procedures specified in [RFC 5580].
+If RFC 5580 location reporting is used, the visited network AAA proxy MAY support the rules and procedures specified in [RFC 5580].

 Location information is required to be transmitted in accounting messages.
-If there is an out-of-band agreement between the home and visited networks (such as a roaming agreement to implement location reporting per [RFC 5580]), then the visited network AAA proxy MUST report the location of the AP being used to serve the subscriber in the Access-Request message to the AAA home server.
-If there is not an out-of-band agreement between the home and visited networks to implement [RFC 5580] location reporting, the home network AAA server MUST include the Requested-Location-Info attribute and MAY include the Basic-Location-Policy-Rules and Extended-Location-Policy-Rules attributes in the Access-Accept message that concludes the authentication session.
+If there is an out-of-band agreement between the home and visited networks (such as a roaming agreement to implement location reporting per [RFC 5580]), then the visited network AAA proxy MAY report the location of the AP being used to serve the subscriber in the Access-Request message to the AAA home server.
+If there is not an out-of-band agreement between the home and visited networks to implement [RFC 5580] location reporting, the home network AAA server MAY include the Requested-Location-Info attribute and MAY include the Basic-Location-Policy-Rules and Extended-Location-Policy-Rules attributes in the Access-Accept message that concludes the authentication session.
 The home AAA server MAY request location in an Access-Challenge.

-The visited network AAA proxy MUST include the [RFC 5580] attributes in the Accounting-Request messages (start, stop, and interim) that are sent to the home AAA server.
+The visited network AAA proxy MUST include the [RFC 5580] attributes, as identified in Table 5, in the Accounting-Request messages (start, stop, and interim).